 Article citations consist of the basic form:

-Author's name.
+Author's last name, first name.
 "Title of the article."
 Publication information.

-Publication information usually consists of the journal title in italics, the volume and issue number, the year of publication in parentheses, a colon, the page numbers, and a period.
-The latest edition of the MLA Style Manual dictates including the medium of publication as well (usually "Print"), followed by a period.
+Publication information usually consists of the journal title in italics, the volume and issue number, the year of publication, the page numbers, and a period.
+If the article is retrieved online, the 8th edition of the MLA Style Manual dictates including the location from which the article was retrieved, followed by a period.
 For example:

 Book citations consist of the basic form:

-The publication information typically includes the city of publication, the publisher name, and the year of publication.
-The latest edition of the MLA Style Manual dictates including the medium of publication as well -- usually "Print."
+The publication information typically includes the publisher name, and the year of publication.
+If the work is an e-book, the 8th edition of the MLA Style Manual dictates including the database from which the book was retrieved, followed by a period.
 For example:

 Zauditu-Selassie, K. African Spiritual Traditions in the Novels of Toni Morrison.
 UP of Florida, 2009.